KarolS/units/README.md

 * [scalau](https://github.com/adrianfr/scalau)

     * A source code preprocessor.
 Converts all units to SI.
 Does not support arbitrary unit expressions, for example metre to the fourth power would be an invalid unit.

+A quick comparison with the units of measure support in F# is [here](doc/FSHARP.md).

 Quick showcase
 ==============